zhongti0126/zhongti-portfolio/README.md

 # CHUNG-TI CHANG 張中褆

 ## 👨‍💻 About Me
-Computer Science student with hands-on experience in embedded systems and Arduino development.
-Awarded at the Seoul International Invention Fair (SIIF).
-Currently focusing on software engineering, web development, and 3D design.
+Computer Science student with hands-on experience in embedded systems and Arduino development Awarded at the Seoul International Invention Fair (SIIF) Currently focusing on software engineering, web development, and 3D design

 ---

 ## 🚀 Featured Project

 ### Arduino Anti-Collision System
-An embedded system designed to reduce collision risks using distance sensing and electromagnetic response.
+An embedded system designed to reduce collision risks using distance sensing and electromagnetic response

 **Key Contributions**
 - Developed control logic using Arduino (C/C++)